erikmunkby/hela/CONTRIBUTING.md

 `make install`

+To install all required packages including all extras.
+For minor development you can optionally run:

+`poetry install --extras "spark glue bigquery"`

+Where you can omit one or all extra packages.

 ## Testing
 The test suite is built on pytest with test flags found in `pyproject.toml`.
 The available flags are: